MikeDigitize/Animator-ES6/README.md

 });

 /**
-  * OR, omit the `animationClass` property in the createAnimation options object
+  * OR, omit the `animationClass` property in the `createAnimation` options object
-  * and set the style rules directly.
+  * And set the style rules directly.
   */

 Animator.setStyles(p, ninjaRules);

 /**
-  * or as part of a sequence.
+  * Or as part of a sequence.
   */

 Animator.animation({